 - 6 ft. long cabinet with one sink (that’s a lot of counter, people…what do you do with all that in a bathroom?) and one of those large plastic pull-up faucets, circa 1970s.

 - Giant mirror to match the cabinet (no one needs to see that much of themselves…it’s either too depressing or narcissistic, and I didn’t need either)

 - Like the rest of the house, nice cabinets, but dark brown.
-There’s also a huge built-in cabinet behind the door that’s wonderful to have, but also dark brown.
+There’s also a huge built-in linen cabinet behind the door that’s also the same brown.

 - Brown aluminum frosted window (the bathrooms were the only windows like this in the house, thankfully, and they sweated like the best of the aluminums)

 - And last, but not least, let’s not forget to mention the lovely wooden toilet seat and matching towel/TP holders, complete with their gold parts and peeling finish.

 Basically every surface needed to be replaced.
 However, we couldn’t afford to replace the tub in this room and the surround, while a fake marble, was an off-while color so we felt we could live with them and just keep it all covered with a shower curtain.

 After replacing and redoing every surface but the tub, here’s how it looks now: